OULibraries/nltk-tutorial/03-nltk-getting-started.md

 :seealso: ``ConcordanceIndex``
 ```

-We can see in the line labeld Definition that the function `concordance()` takes three parameters, a word of interest, a width of output context and a number of lines to show.
+We can see in the line labled Definition that the function `concordance()` takes three parameters, a word of interest, a width of output context and a number of lines to show.

 ## Challenge {.challenge}